dabeng/interview/README.md

 - Do you like to share your frontend skills or solutions on stackoverflow.
 Could you share your persnoal experience on how to answer the questions efficently on stackoverflow?
 - Do you like to publish technical articles on Medium, freeCodeCamp, CSS Tricks or any other popular frontend forums?
 How to wirte a popular frontend skill article?

-# Browser
-- What happens when you type an URL in the browser and press enter

 # HTML

 - What are you favorite html5 feautures?
 Could you share some contextual examples illustrating how to use these features in your practical projects?